ttddee/Cascade/README.md

 ## Tech

 Cascade is written in C++ and runs on Windows and Linux.
-You will need a [Vulkan-compatible GPU](https://vulkan.gpuinfo.org/).
+You will need a [Vulkan-compatible GPU](https://vulkan.gpuinfo.org/) to run the program.

 The GUI was created in [Qt](https://www.qt.io/) and all rendering is done on the GPU through [Vulkan](https://www.vulkan.org/) with GLSL as shading language.